vtsimpouris/PrecisionInfrastructureMonitor/README.md

 ```

 Python drives the experiment by injecting faults into the Dockerized C# service and observing the resulting behaviour.
 Those observations are converted into residuals, which are used to estimate fault signatures in the sensitivity matrix and diagnose subsequent observations.

 ---

+## Simulated measurement system

+The ASP.NET Core service represents a simplified precision-monitoring system.
+It generates simulated measurements including:

+- `XOffset`
+- `YOffset`
+- `Temperature`
+- timestamp and status information

+The X/Y offsets provide a basic metrology-style signal from which statistical diagnostics can be calculated, while the surrounding service is deliberately instrumented for configuration, communication, service, and runtime fault injection.

+The measurement model is intentionally simple: the main focus of the project is the automated system-integration and fault-diagnosis infrastructure built around it.

+---